Waiting for Albert, at La Scène Parisienne

 More info

-Forget Me, at Théâtre Actuel La Bruyère
+Forget Me, at the Current Theatre La Bruyère

 If you’re looking for a play that will leave a lasting impression, here it is!
-Join us at the Théâtre Actuel La Bruyère to experience Forget Me, a performance that won four Molières in 2023.
-Jeanne and Arthur shared a perfect love story, one of those romances we all dream of.
-But then one day, Jeanne asks him to pick up some milk and a stamp—an action that seems simple but will change everything.
+The meeting point is at the Current Theatre La Bruyère to discover Forget Me, a performance that won four Molières in 2023.
+Jeanne and Arthur were living the perfect love story, one of those idyllic romances we all dream about.
+Then one day, Jeanne asks him to buy milk and a stamp, an action that seems straightforward but will turn everything upside down.
 Because this love story, Arthur wished he could never forget.
 It’s an absolutely moving play!

 5, rue La Bruyère — 9th